llvm/circt/docs/Dialects/FIRRTL/FIRRTLAnnotations.md

 | dirname    | string | The output directory                    |
 | target     | string | Reference target                        |

 Specify the output directory for a module.
-The target must be a module, and must be local.
+The target must be a public module, and must be local.

 Example:
 ```json